SiobhanBaines/Harry-Potter-Memory-Game/README.md

 When the home page loads it's position and opacity changes bringing the webpage to life.
 #### feature 2
 I wanted the transition from the home page to the game page to be softer to appear smoother for the player.
+#### feature 3
+When the play fails to follow the pattern created by the crests lighting up a message relating to the last crest in the pattern pops up on a wooden board in yellow with a white boarder.

 ## Technologies Used
 CSS3, HMTL5, Javscript, JQuery, Bootstrap Framework, Google, Fontawesome